brandenvs/fortiwan-deployed/README.md

-# Fortiwan-Deployed
+# FortiWAN - Aims to Integrate FortiOS REST API into BCFA Infrastructure
-Private Repository of the Fortiwan REST API WebApp
+Web Application serves as a modern GUI for interacting with infrastructure.